 - find support from teams that have worked on similar services or faced similar challenges

-You may also find the following guides useful:
+You might find the following things useful:

 Guidance first published